OpenRobotics-official/Eurobot-competition/README.md

 # Eurobot-competition

-We are a team of 9 students of ECE Paris school of Engineering, building an Open Source platform for competition robots.
+We are a team of 9 students from ECE Paris school of Engineering, building an Open Source platform for competition robots.
 We will attend Eurobot France, Germany and UK.
 Give us some feedback !

 ## Usage and translation